straszheimjeffrey/The-Kiln/README.md

           (cleanup-kiln-success kiln)
           result)))

-    ;; So, at this point software engineer types will be pointing out that ;; some of our clays (namely dispatch, action!, and template) are too ;; interdependent.
+At this point I expect software engineer types will be pointing out that some of our clays (namely `dispatch`, `action!`, and `template`) are too interdependent.
 True.
 Let's try a minor refactor:

     (defclay dispatch-structure
       :value (condp = (?? path)